UCaNLabUMB/Testbed_Controller/README.md

 # Overview
 This repository is developed and maintained by the Ubiquitous Communications and Networking Lab (UCaN Lab) at UMass Boston.
-The code provides a set of documentation and scripts for configuring distributed nodes from a central location, and offers test capabilities for analyzing throughput in dense multi-access point and multi-user environments.
+The code provides a set of documentation and scripts for configuring distributed nodes from a central location, and offers experimental test capabilities for analyzing throughput in dense multi-access point and multi-user environments.

 This tool is designed to analyze the impact of network configurations and traffic characteristics in a variety of scenarios.
 Rather than using real world devices with various internet based applications, device usage is emulated with Raspberry Pi (RPi) microcontrollers.
 All of the **RPi nodes** will be connected to a single computer acting as the **Testbed Controller (TC)**, allowing the network to be centrally configured and controlled.